zuai-logo

 Informed consent is obtained before the study, ensuring participants agree to participate after being fully informed, while debriefing occurs after participation, explaining the study and addressing any deception or concerns.

-How is the concept of operational definition applied in research?
+What is the effect of using operational definitions in research?

 It ensures that variables are measured precisely, allowing for replication and comparison of results.